anavarre/drucker/README.md

 Where should we store drucker databases locally? [/var/lib/mysql]:
 ```

-On the first run, `drucker` will prompt you with the path to your SSH public key, but also will try to map the `drucker` sites and databases paths to local directories of your choice, so that containers are disposable by still preserving your data.
-You can totally override the defaults paths and this information will be stored in the `config` file going forward.
+On the first run, `drucker` will prompt you with the path to your SSH public key, but will also try to map the `drucker` sites and databases paths to local directories of your choice, so that containers are disposable by still preserving your data.
+You can totally override the default paths and this information will be stored in the `config` file going forward.

 To prevent Git from prompting you with changes to the `config` file, you can exclude it from the Git tracking entirely with: